 As your career develops you should become increasingly valuable to your team.
 One of the great things about the pace of F1 is that you will be exposed to a vast amount more in your early years in comparison to ‘normal’ industries.
 You might work on brakes one week and then steering the next or develop front wings, floors and barge boards all in the same year.
 You might be the only person in the team with significant experience of some particular aspect of the car and so if you leave, the team stands to lose that knowledge and expertise.
 Suddenly, your negotiating position is a lot better…

 Many senior engineers are on multi-year contracts with their teams in order to ensure that they do not leave and take valuable information with them.
-Salary ranges for these types of people range from £40,000 to as much as £80,000 depending on their particular expertise and experience.
+Salary ranges for these types of people range are several times those of the junior engineers particularly those with a unique expertise or experience.
 With such reward however you will need to take on increased responsibility and handle the pressure of expectation.
 Senior engineers are typically responsible for complex areas of the car such as chassis structure, suspension design or aerodynamic performance of the front or rear wing assemblies.
 Each F1 team may have around 20 senior engineers, depending on the size of the company, so it is a competitive level to be at.

 Managerial and Chief Engineer positions